-The SEN system is mainly powered by coal (41%), followed by hydro (29%), then natural gas (16%).
-Biomass, diesel and fuel oil, wind, solar, and cogeneration power supply the rest of the power generation.
+The SEN system is mainly powered by coal (35%), followed by hydro (25%), natural gas (18%), and solar (10%).
+Biomass, diesel and fuel oil, wind, and cogeneration power supply the rest of the power generation.

 Figure 3.
-Electric power generated by power plants in SEN grid by fuel type (TWh, 2016-2018) (Note: the figure is developed based on National Energy Commission (2020).)
+Electric power generated by power plants in SEN grid by source (GWh, 2019-2021)

-Applying the conservative emission factors and power generation (Figure 3) to Equation 1, the reference emission factor to be applied for solar PV in a proposed project activity which is directly connected, or connected via an internal grid not connecting to a captive power generator (PV Case 1), to the SEN grid is 0.404 tCO2/MWh, as shown in Table 1.
+Applying the conservative emission factors and power generation (Figure 3) to Equation 1, the reference emission factor to be applied for the biomass power plant in a proposed project activity which is directly connected, or connected via an internal grid not connecting to a captive power generator (Case 1), to the SEN grid is 0.361 tCO2/MWh, as shown in Table 1.